 The use of misleading language in news media is also extremely common in regards to how children of color are presented.
 They are often depicted as adults, as less innocent, and with more claims to culpability.
 Research has shown that Black children as young as 10 are viewed as more mature and fit for adult consequences.

-As such, it is important not only to be aware of the choices we make when we click online, but also be aware of media literacy.
+As such, it is important not only to be aware of the choices we make when we click online but also to be aware of media literacy.